Indiana University School of Dentistry

 - Original letters must be:

-- Written on professional letterhead of author and include original signature, the author's address, telephone number and email address (plain typed documents will not be accepted).
+- Written on professional letterhead of author and include original signature, the author's address, telephone number and email address.
+Plain typed documents without the letterhead and author's original signature will not be accepted.

 - Written in English, or translated by qualified U.S. Translator.